Required Humanities Content

 Mini grants are for organizations seeking funding for amounts up to $3,000.
 Applications are accepted year-round and are evaluated upon receipt.
 We prefer to receive mini grant applications at least four weeks before the start date of the project, but we can sometimes accommodate shorter deadlines.

-Apply for Grant Online:
+Apply for Major Grant: